 These permissions follow the principle of least privilege to ensure that only the minimum required access is granted.
 To learn more about each permission, refer to the GitHub App permissions reference.

 The GitHub integration currently scans for the following findings, or security risks.
+Findings are grouped by category and then ordered by severity level.

 |Repository publicly accessible||Critical||A repository has its visibility set to |